 Colonel John Dooly: Dooly would later assist in the failed attack to take Savannah on Oct.
 9, 1779.
 Dooly would be forced to surrender in May, 1780 and took a loyalist oath.
 When he was found out for a failed attack on the King’s garrison in Augusta in Sept., 1780, he was jailed.
 He was later murdered under suspicious circumstances.

 Lt.
-Colonel John Moore escaped Kettle Creek unscathed.
-On February 22, 1779 Lt.
+Colonel John Moore, loyalist, escaped Kettle Creek unscathed.
+On February 22, 1779, Lt.
 Colonel Campbell organized the 270 Kettle Creek Loyalists into a corps of two companies, one of foot, and one of horse, titled the “Royal Volunteers of North Carolina”, and placed Moore in command.
 This corps would be short lived, dissolving by the summer of the same year.
-Moore would escape capture twice more, one at the Battle of Ramsour’s Mill where, after requesting a temporary truce in the battle to gather the wounded, ordered his men to scatter.
+Moore would escape capture twice more, once at the Battle of Ramsour’s Mill where, after requesting a temporary truce in the battle to gather the wounded, ordered his men to scatter.
 His luck ran out when in 1781, Colonel Wade Hampton captured the hated loyalist and ordered him hanged on the spot.
-Though legend has it he escaped yet again, to England where he was never heard from again.
+Though legend has it he escaped.
+Making his way to England where he was never heard from again.

 Check out this Youtube Video of a Visit to the Kettle Creek Battle Site